-Sharpe believes the arcade-style games and practice enhancers provide a big opportunity to grow the game and hook new players with the immediate feedback and reward system on games.
+Sharpe believes the arcade-style games and practice enhancers provide a big opportunity to grow the game.
+He also believes with the immediate feedback and reward system, it’ll hook new players.

 “It’s a big effort,” Sharpe said.
 “Huge amount of work to make sure we can map out courses digitally.
-When you see the golfer and on the side you see an aerial image of the course, there’s a lot of work required to map those courses to make sure there’s great accuracy in what we do.
+There’s a lot of work required in mapping those courses to ensure accuracy.
 Every time there’s a new course, that’s more work, but it’s a big effort and we’re excited.”

-That means more soaring Rory McIlroy high draws off the tee, more Tiger Woods stingers and more 340-yard Cameron Champ drives, all summer long.
-It also means more Toptracer Range, which gives us a look at how the pros warm up live from the driving range ahead of their round.
+That means more Rory McIlroy high draws off the tee, more Tiger Woods stingers and more 340-yard Cameron Champ drives.
+It also means more Toptracer Range, which gives us a look at how the pros warm up live from the driving range.

 Toptracer technology is available in about 10 Topgolf venues nationwide, with plans to roll it out across the entire network.

 Toptracer is great for established players who want to try and re-create different shot shapes and pull off iconic flight patterns.
 It’s even better for avid viewers who will soon notice a big increase in Toptracer during tournaments.